 Paul officially took over from David as TeleRead’s main editor in 2010.
 He left in summer 2012 to focus on other activities, including a cross-country motorcycle tour, and his replacement was another e-book fan, Dan Eldridge.
 A well-respected travel book author and a seasoned journalist, Dan has freelanced for the New York Times, the Daily Telegraph and other major publications, in addition to serving as a music critic at the Pittsburgh City Paper and copy editor of the Philadelphia Weekly.

-Juli Monroe, Dan’s successor, is an e-book fan going back to the era of the Handspring Visor Deluxe.
+Juli Monroe, Dan’s successor in 2013, is an e-book reader going back to the era of the Handspring Visor Deluxe.
 A University of Kansas journalism alum, she is a business coach and expert in social networking and owns the well-named 1to1Discovery.
 She has written The Enthusiastic Networker and a Warlock series among other works—here’s her Amazon page with links to all her books.
 In 2015, with old and valued consulting clients tugging at her to devote more time to them, Juli left TeleRead.
 We’ll miss her.
 She offered valuable business advice for the (re)purchase of TeleRead from NAPCO, which sold the site back to David in 2015.